cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 |0  | 0.96  |0.92  |0.94  |7423  |
 | 1  | 0.82  |0.92  |0.87  |3126  |

+The Table 2 is a classification report consisting of the following:

-Precision: THe ratio of correctly predicted positive observations to the total predicted positive observations.
+Precision: The ratio of correctly predicted positive observations to the total predicted positive observations.

 Recall: THe ratio of correctly predicted positive observations to the all observations in actual class - yes.